List of England Test cricket records: Most career dismissals

 A wicket-keeper can be credited with the dismissal of a batsman in two ways, caught or stumped.
 A fair catch is taken when the ball is caught fully within the field of play without it bouncing after the ball has touched the striker's bat or glove holding the bat, while a stumping occurs when the wicket-keeper puts down the wicket while the batsman is out of his ground and not attempting a run.

 South Africa's Mark Boucher has taken the most dismissals in Test cricket as a designated wicket-keeper with 555, followed by Adam Gilchrist of Australia on 416.
 England's Alan Knott, who took 269 dismissals during his 95-Test match career, is eighth on the list.
-He is followed by his compatriots Matt Prior and Alec Stewart in ninth and tenth with 256 and 241 dismissals respectively.
+He is followed by his compatriots Matt Prior and Alec Stewart in tenth and eleventh with 256 and 241 dismissals respectively.

 Most career catches

 Boucher also leads Gilchrist in the number of catches taken as a designated wicket-keeper in Test cricket, 532 to 379.
-Alan Knott, with 250 catches to his name is eighth on this list.
-He is again followed by Prior and Stewart in ninth and tenth with 243 and 227 catches respectively.
+Alan Knott, with 250 catches to his name is ninth on this list.
+He is again followed by Prior and Stewart in tenth and eleventh with 243 and 227 catches respectively.